Deutsch: Flieger / Español: Aviador / Português: Aviador / Français: Aviateur / Italiano: Aviatore

 • Naval Aviator: A military aviator specialising in operations from naval vessels.

-• Maritime Pilot: Not to be confused with an aviator, this refers to individuals guiding ships through challenging waterways.
+• Maritime Pilot: Not to be confused with an aviator, this refers to individuals guiding ships through challenging Waterways.

 • Aircrew: Crew members involved in the operation of maritime aircraft, including pilots and navigators.